 Luckily there are now a variety of ways to fund businesses.
 All these options may be confusing at first.
 However, depending on the type of business you have, there are some methods that are suitable to you and some methods that are not.

-A good way to start is to look at your long-term strategy, since that may determine what funding methods are best for you.
+A good way to start is to look at your long-term strategy, since that may determine what funding methods are best in your situation.
 It’s important to have a positive attitude and respect capital – anyone who is going to invest in your company does not have unlimited resources either, so never expect money without making an effort at illustrating what benefits you bring to the investor.
 It should be clear that you can provide a return on their investment, and where their money goes.
 Also, a start-up or small business investment, to some degree, comes from personal interest and experience, so take this into account when deciding who to approach and how to approach them.
-For example, if you have a very technical software or hardware product, it may take longer to convince someone without the technical knowledge, without putting your product in a market context – but there are always way to make it more interesting.

 Before venturing into the right approach, let’s look at the main funding options available: